Sunjay10it29/travpax/Readme.md

 	- user session to keep login and save user detail in cookies

 #### Database
-	- account details are being saved into user table and database name trave in postgresql
+	- account details are being saved into user table and database name travel in postgresql

 #### purpose of development
 	- Test challenge of Travel Pax full stack developer